 Captures the selected messages in the front viewer window.
-Tags, projects, and annotations from MailTags are preserved, as are the unread/flagged/replied/etc. flags from Mail itself.
+Tags, projects, and annotations from Mail-Tags are preserved, as are the unread/flagged/replied/etc. flags from Mail itself.
+For more information, see the Importing Mail From Apple Mail section.